EliotKhachi/publicZk/202209172045/README.md

 # Software Architecture Layers

-Software architecture layers are used to organize code by using a common and extremely powerful learning technique called *chunking*.
+Software architecture layers are used to organize code by using a common and extremely powerful technique called *chunking*.

 **The Problem:** Medium to large-sized software applications contain hundreds to more than thousands of source files, with tens of thousands of lines of code.